Number

 Requesting routers also do not have any information on how much bandwidth is available at each hop.

-This proposal addresses the issue by adding bandwidth parameters to the tunnel build request and reply messages.
+This proposal addresses these issues by adding bandwidth parameters to the tunnel build request and reply messages.

 Design